Category: catholic

 Some modern mainstream Evangelical protestant churches talk about how the Catholic Church is leading people astray.
 And they say that praying to the dead is a sin.
 The reason why they think Catholics and other denominations are sinning is because King Saul consulted a witch and asked her to contact the dead to know the future.
 And that is NOT what Catholic’s or any other denominations that aren’t protestant who ask saints to pray for them are doing.

-One night I prayed and asked God for protection, then I laid down for a little while.
+One night I prayed to Saint Joseph the step father of Jesus and asked also asked God for protection, then I laid down for a little while.
 I heard the following bible verse in my spirit: “Jesus is my strength and my shield.”
 After I heard that I immediately got up and went to my computer to look up the verse.
 The verse is Psalm 28:7, and it said, “The Lord is my strength and my shield.”
 The only thing that was different was God’s title.
 But Jesus was God on earth, He is God incarnate and He is God resurrected from the dead.

 What other god sacrificed himself for people because he wants to be with them in heaven?
 What other god changed the world so much?
 What other god is continually healing and providing?
 What other god is constantly is creating?
 What other god loves you and only wants the best for you?
 What god gives you peace?
 What god calls you, his child?
 What other god rose from the dead after being dead for three days?
-I have studied a lot of different religions, and I can’t ever remember reading about any other god but God of the Christians.
-Not Hinduism, not Buddhism, not Islam, not Greek mythology not Egyptian mythology, or native American spirituality.
-None but Christianity.
+I have studied a lot of different religions, and I can’t ever remember reading about any other god but God of the Christians calls people His children and loves them.
+Not in Hinduism, not in Buddhism, not in Islam, not in Greek mythology not Egyptian in mythology No other gods loves us like the Father God.

 I get anxiety attacks driving because I hit a steel power pole head on in December of 2010 while driving home after work one night.
 It was 10:30 pm when the roads were icy and the road hadn’t been salted yet and it was freezing rain.
 It was scary losing control of my car.
 As soon as I saw I was headed for the power pole I said to God, “I guess I am ready.”
 I was sure I was going to die, but God wasn’t through with yet.
 But from then on, I didn’t think I was a very good driver because of the accident.